SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 It can use any basic computer as a personal cloud for saving and displaying motion-detected images, videos etc. Outputs can also be used in custom image searching programs e.g. making event summary videos, gathering event stats <a href="https://github.com/SensorAnalyticsAus/S-Big_Visual_Analytics"> video analytics </a> and much more.

 Tested with Tapo, Sricam, PiCam, Hiseeu, and Macbook Pro cameras.
-The program works fine as long as python dependencies are installed (see below) and program path have been correctly specified.
+The program is quite stable once started - can run for months uninterrupted.
 Once the program starts up, program parameters e.g. motion sensitivity and disk use can be tailored to meet the site requirements.

 ### Demos
 * <a href="https://youtu.be/SsAoOSjJwRs">OCD2 night vision</a>